Scaler Academy Software Engineer Salary in Greater Bengaluru | ₹826K-₹3.4M+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at Scaler Academy totals ₹3.4M per year.
-View the base salary, stock, and bonus breakdowns for Scaler Academy's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Scaler Academy's total compensation packages.
 Last updated: 10/2/2025

 Company